-Adapt To change in structure, behaviour or function in order to live in a certain environment.
-Alien Plants and animals that do not occur naturally in a certain area.
-They have been introduced from other countries and continents.
-Atmosphere The layer of gas that surrounds Earth.
-The atmosphere is the air that plants and animals breathe.
-Air is made up of many gases, but the two most important gases are oxygen and carbon dioxide.
-Canopy In rainforests, this is where the branches and leaves of the highest trees join together to form a kind of umbrella.
-Carbon dioxide A colourless gas that is important for all life on Earth.
-Cathemeral Animals that are active during the day and at night.
-Consumers Living things that eat other living things.
-Decomposers Bacteria, fungi and other small organisms that break down the tissue of dead animals and plants.
-They are the final stage in a food chain.
-Deforestation The loss of trees.
-This is usually caused by the cutting down of trees for firewood and timber for building, or by the clearing of land to grow crops and keep livestock.
-Desertification When an already dry area that was not originally a desert is turned into one.
-This usually happens as a result of people's actions, such as keeping too many animals in one area for too long, which then leads to overgrazing.
-Diurnal Animals that are active during the day.
-Drought A very long period of time without rain.
-Ecosystem All the living plants and animals and the non-living things that interact with each other in a particular environment.
-Endemic Plants and animals that are only found in a particular area and nowhere else in the world.
-Environment Everything around us, which includes living, non-living and man-made things.
-Evaporation When water in rivers, dams and the ocean is heated by the sun and then turns into a gas (water vapour) in the atmosphere.
-Floods Too much water in a particular area after unusually heavy rain.
-Fog A thick mist made up of tiny drops of water.
+eloss S U R Adapt To change in structure, behaviour environment.
+(E) Alien Plants and animals that do not occ introduced from other countries a A Atmosphere The layer of gas that surrounds Ea animals breathe.
+Air is made up of are oxygen and carbon dioxide.
+Canopy In rainforests, this is where the bra together to form a kind of umbre 7 Carbon dioxide A colourless gas that is important Cathemeral Animals that are active during the 4 Consumers Living things that eat other living Decomposers Bacteria, fungi and other small organimals and plants.
+They are the fi Deforestation The loss of trees.
+This is usually can and timber for building, or by the livestock.
+5 Desertification When an already dry area that was usually happens as a result of peo- in one area for too long, which the Diurnal Animals that are active during the ~ Drought A very long period of time without 1 Ecosystem All the living plants and animals an other in a particular environment.
+Endemic Plants and animals that are only fo world.
+Environment Everything around us, which inclu 7- Evaporation When water in rivers, dams and the into a gas (water vapour) in the at Z I Floods Too much water in a particular are Fog A thick mist made up of tiny drops r or function in order to live in a certain ccur naturally in a certain area.
+They have been and continents.